aaronstarstaff/edk2-tensor/README.md

 As you can see, these commands will turn your phone into a security hole, so only run them if you are comfortable with that.

 ## Building and running
 Simply execute ``./raven-build-and-run.sh`` with your phone plugged in and in fastboot.
-After double clicking the power button and waiting for a minute, hold the volume down to get back into fastboot and to get logs
+After double clicking the power button and waiting for a minute, hold the volume down to get back into fastboot and to get logs (if you run it with -p)

+[This](https://pastebin.com/NnC4Bvs8) is what you should expect for now.

 ## Memory map
-The memory map located at ``Silicon/Google/Tensor/Library/PlatformMemoryMapLib/PlatformMemoryMapLib.c`` is based off of the ouput of ``cat /proc/iomem`` ([formatted nicely here](https://pastebin.com/XcxrZ3VM)) and almost certainly needs work on it done.
+The memory map located at ``Silicon/Google/Tensor/Library/PlatformMemoryMapLib/PlatformMemoryMapLib.c`` is based off of the ouput of ``cat /proc/iomem`` ([formatted nicely here](https://pastebin.com/XcxrZ3VM)) and almost certainly needs work on it done, along with PcdSystemMemoryBase and Size in tensor.dsc.

 ## Telegram group chat and contributing to the project
 Any and all help i can give or receive should go through this [Telegram group](https://t.me/+qsKNlVPyjSo3NGM0)